Eve-ning/reamberPy/README.md

 This doesn't provide complex algorithms, only the base dataclasses and helpful basic algorithms

+# For Developers

+Note that reamber is still in alpha stage, means a lot of things aren't settled down yet.
+That means that a lot of function names and references will change without notice.

+It is recommended to only build scratch/temp files if you want to utilize this library

 # Wiki

 [Visit the wiki for more info](https://github.com/Eve-ning/reamber_base_py/wiki)